 Widgets are an integral part of many websites.
 But if your translation plugin didn’t translate them, users would have the confusing experience of interacting with a page that’s partly in one language, and partly in another.

 In this article, we’ll show you how to translate widgets on multilingual WordPress sites, as well as looking at how you use a widget for your language switcher.

-Widgets are snippets of content that sit outside of the main post or page content.
-On a WordPress site they’re added to widget areas, normally in the sidebar and footer, and are used for navigation, calls to action, post listings, images, and lots more.
+Widgets are snippets of content on a webpage that sit outside of the main post or page content.
+On a WordPress site they’re added to widget areas, normally in the sidebar and footer, and are used to customize your site’s functionality, navigation, calls to action, post listings, images, and lots more.

 Translating your widgets means that the whole page will be in your visitors’ native language, so it’s important to pick a translation solution that includes widget translation.

-Having your widgets translated as well as the page content means your visitors get the benefit of a fully translated website and don’t have to resort to using tools like Google Translate to translate elements outside the main page content.
+Having your widgets translated as well as the page content means your visitors get the benefit of a fully translated website and don’t have to resort to using tools like Google Translate that might often fail to translate elements outside the main page content, affecting your localization efforts.

 Having pages in two languages will make your site look unprofessional, giving visitors speaking your translated languages the impression that they aren’t as valuable to you as people who speak your website’s main language.

 Weglot is a website translation solution designed to make translating your website easy.
 It uses machine translation or human translation, or a combination of the two (the most efficient option!), to translate your website.